 Testosterone supplements have found themselves in the news quite a bit lately.
 Unfortunately, for manufacturers, this is not good news.
-Because these lawsuit are on the fast track to being a very big deal.
+Because these lawsuits are on the fast track to being a very big deal.

-There is a lot of research coming out with sudden fury that suggests that testosterone treatments for men can cause an increased risk of heart attacks and strokes that can lead to serious injury and death.
-A study published this week in the medical journal Plos One, indicated that researchers found a two-fold increase in the risk of heart attack in the three months after an initial prescription among men aged 65 years and older, and a two to three-fold increase among younger men with a history of heart disease.
+There is a lot of research coming out with a sudden fury that suggests that testosterone treatments for men can cause an increased risk of heart attacks and strokes that can lead to serious injury and death.
+A study published this week in the medical journal Plos One indicated that researchers found a two-fold increase in the risk of a heart attack in the three months after an initial prescription among men aged 65 years and older and a two to three-fold increase among younger men with a history of heart disease.
 This is huge, especially considering millions of men are taking these hormonal treatments, and many are learning for the first time of the extent of the risk.

 Products in this category are:

 - Axiron (Eli Lilly)

 - Bio-T-Gel (BioSante and Teva)

 - Delatestryl (Indevus)

 - Depo-Testosterone (Pharmacia & Upjohn Company)

 Testosterone is a 19-carbon steroid hormone.
 In men, testosterone plays a key role in the development of male reproductive tissues such as the testis and prostate, as well as promotes secondary sexual characteristics such as increased muscle, bone mass, and the growth of body hair.
 But it is also for the general health and well-being of a man.
 Without adequate testosterone, a man may lose his sex drive, experience erectile dysfunction, feel depressed, and have difficulty concentrating.